AzBuilder/terrakube/README.md

 * **Terrakube Shedule Job**:
   - Automatic process that check for any pending terraform operations in any workspace (plan, apply or destroy)
 * **Terrakube Executor**:
-  - Service that executes the terraform operations, updates the status using the AzBuilder API and save the results using different cloud storage providers.
+  - Service that executes the terraform operations, updates the status using the Terrakube API and save the results using different cloud storage providers.
 * **Terrakube Registry**:
   - Open Source terraform registry with support for the module and provider protocol.
 * **Cloud Storage**: